Modern slavery and human trafficking

 Our ethical code

-In 2021 we have revised our Code of Ethics and following its adoption will refer to it as a Code of Conduct, reflecting a wider scope than simply ethics.
-The Code of Conduct will be available both as a booklet (using recycled paper) and on our website.
-We will be asking all suppliers to adhere to it or to principles that are no less strenuous in our contracts.
+Our Code of Conduct, which reflects a wider scope than simply ethics, is available as a booklet (using recycled paper) and on our website.
+We ask all suppliers to adhere to it or to principles that are no less strenuous in our contracts.

 Enhanced Due Diligence

-From 2022, when we are signing up long term contractual partners, we will be asking them to complete new questionnaires which will include questions around the minimum age of their workers, adherence to labour laws, adoption of living wages (where applicable) and adherence to modern slavery legislation or its equivalent.
-Where necessary we will supplement their questionnaires with third-party checks using risk intelligence data.
+When we sign up long term contractual partners, we ask them to complete new questionnaires which include questions around the minimum age of their workers, adherence to labour laws, adoption of living wages (where applicable) and adherence to modern slavery legislation or its equivalent.
+Where necessary we supplement questionnaires with third-party checks using risk intelligence data.

 Contracts